al-gladkow/ML-Algo-Trading/README.md

 ## Summary

+### Baseline SVM Model

 ![SVM Baseline Performance](./svm_baseline.png)

+This baseline model performed well enough to produce a return that is greater than the actual return of the ETF, however it is not significantly better.

+### Tuned SVM Model

 ![SVM Tuned Performance](./svm_tuned.png)

-This model performed significantly better than the untuned model.

-**Comparison of final returns**
+After tuning, the model performed significantly better than the untuned model.
+Changing the training window and SMA windows did change the performance of the model, but they did not seem to change it in a linear or a direct manner.
+For example, increasing or decreasing these values could produce better or worse results while moving one variable in the same direction.
+For this reason, it was decided to calculate the SMA windows based on the <code>months_offset</code> variable and adjust the calculation parameters to determine the final parameters used by the model.

+* <code>months_offset = 24</code>
+* <code>short_win = int(months_offset * 30 * 0.17)</code>
+* <code>long_win = int(months_offset * 30 * 0.35)</code>

+Based on these new calculated parameters, the model inputs that produced the best observed results were as follows:

+* <code>Training months: 24</code>
+* <code>Window short: 122</code>
+* <code>Window Long: 251</code>

+### Alternative Model

 ![ADA Performance](./ada.png)

+As analternative the the SVM models used previously, an ADA Boost model was chosen to compare the performance.
 This model produced a return that was better than the baseline model but not significantly better, and it was still well below the performance of the tuned baseline model.